bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 But now please note that myFunction called in obj3.myFunction() is no longer the original myFunction but it became someFunction (in obj).

-We are entreruping the context of the myFunction in someFunction and re-call myFunction again.
+We are interrupting the context of the myFunction in someFunction and re-call myFunction again.

 This resets the “this” keyword to whoever calls it, the window in this case!